pmem/rpma/tools/perf/BENCHMARKING.md

 $ ./report_bench.py run --config config.json --figures figures/read.json figures/write.json --result_dir results
 ```

-If you want to continue an interrupted benchmark or if you want to run more benchmarks for different configuration parameters, you can change them in the 'results/bench.json' file and run:
+If you want to continue an interrupted benchmarking process or if you want to run more benchmarks for different configuration parameters, you can change them in the 'results/bench.json' file and run:

 ```sh
 $ ./report_bench.py continue --bench results/bench.json
 ```

+For example, in case of Intel Ice Lake platforms, in order to continue a benchmark for a different value of `DIRECT_WRITE_TO_PMEM`, a state of DDIO has to be changed in the BIOS and the benchmark can be continued after the reboot and changing a value of `DIRECT_WRITE_TO_PMEM` in the 'results/bench.json' file.

 To see all available configuration options please take a look at the help: